This post may contain affiliate links. Read my full disclosure policy.

-How to make an Old Fashioned- a simple American classic.
-This version substitutes orange zest for the traditional orange peel garnish and incorporates 2 simple syrups, elevating it to its fullest potential!
+How to make an Old Fashioned – a simple American classic.
+This version substitutes orange zest for the traditional orange peel garnish and honey simple syrup, elevating it to its fullest potential!

 Sometimes an unadorned glass of whisk(e)y can be hard to beat.
 The finest examples are flavorful, complex, and balanced – precisely what a great cocktail strives to be.
 If all spirits were that impeccable we might never be inclined to add anything to them, but that is simply not the case – most whiskies could use a leg up.
 And that, to me, is what this American classic is all about: giving the base spirit just enough of a nudge to help it realize its potential.

-Now for the sweet part.
-Historical purists will opt to muddle a sugar cube in an empty glass, with bitters, and/or a little water, until the sugar dissolves – but I prefer simple syrup for its smoother texture.
-And not just one: I use a blend of half a teaspoon each of regular and honey simple syrups.
+Step three: Now for the sweet part.
+Historical purists will opt to muddle a sugar cube in an empty glass, with bitters, and/or a little water, until the sugar dissolves – but I prefer a honey simple syrup for its smoother texture.
 Honey is a common characteristic of American whiskies, so it’s a nice fit.

 And that’s it!
 Our take on a deservedly venerated classic.